chri3i/Ruvaak-Readme/README.md

 All of the MCM options are automatically configured for you already.
 Wait until all notifications on the top left are gone before opening the MCM. **Failing to do so will cause quite a few issues later on and will require you to start a new save.** You can tweak the MCMs to your liking:

-- CGO (Leaning and Camera noise can be adjusted.
-I set them to 0.0)
 - Combat Difficulty Customizer (again, default profile is loaded but if the game is too hard/easy you can tweak stuff there)
 - Draw 2 (Goes hand in hand with the equipment styles you can set up in XPMSE MCM)
 - Legacy (Race mod which lets you choose which racial power you want to use)